Chart Color Schemes

 Rockhampton City is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the Rockhampton City statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,054 as of Nov 2025.
-This reflects a decrease of 5 people since the 2021 Census, which reported a population of 2,059 people.
-The change is inferred from the resident population of 2,052, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 790 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, as of Feb 2026, Rockhampton City's estimated population is around 2,056.
+This reflects a decrease of 3 people (0.1%) from the 2021 Census figure of 2,059.
+The change is inferred from AreaSearch's resident population estimate of 2,052 following examination of ABS's latest ERP data release in June 2024 and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 790 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Overseas migration primarily drove recent population growth, contributing approximately 52.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
-As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated.
-The Rockhampton City (SA2) is expected to increase by 102 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for age cohorts.
+Future population trends anticipate lower quartile growth of national non-metropolitan areas, with Rockhampton City expected to increase by 110 persons to 2041, reflecting a total increase of 4.8% over the 17 years.

 Frequently Asked Questions - Population